VANatHeritage/ConSiteTools/README.md

 1. Download this repository (Code -> Download Zip).
 Unzip the contents to a new folder.
 2. In ArcGIS Pro, go to the **Catalog** pane.
 Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository

-### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-06-07):
+### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-07-06):

-#### Version 2.2.x
+#### Version 2.2.7

-- General updates
-  - changed all uses of Dissolve function to PairwiseDissolve

-- Prioritization tools
-  - several updates to B-rank tool.
-Added option to calculate B-ranks in site creation tools.
-  - Added code to calculate "EO Importance Score" for eligible EOs

-- Tweaks to SCS workflow:
+- SCS is now the default option in `3: Create Stream Conservation Sites`.
+Updates to the SCS workflow include:
   - Service area layers now ignore dams where `NH_IGNORE = 1` in dams layer
   - FillLines_scs: updated to use Network Analyst approach.
 A new service area layer (naFillTrace) is created in the MakeServiceLayers_scs tool.
   - DelinSite_scs: added step to also use PFs to select catchments for clipping buffer

-  - other updates to improve processing speed
+- Prioritization tools
+  - B-rank tool now calculates an "AUTO_BRANK_COMMENT" attribute, summarizing the EOs driving the B-rank.
+Added the option to calculate B-ranks in site creation tools.
+  - Added an optional step to calculate an "EO Importance Rank" for eligible EOs in `3: Build Conservation Portfolio`

 #### Version 2.2